GuyMitchy/UC-Expert-Patient/README.md

-# UC Expert - Ulcerative Colitis Patient Management System
+# Expert Patient - UC Expert - Ulcerative Colitis Patient Management System

-UC Expert is a comprehensive Django-based web application designed to help patients with Ulcerative Colitis (UC) manage their condition effectively.
+Expert Patient is a comprehensive Django-based web application designed to help patients with Bowel disease (Currently only Ulcerative Colitis (UC)) manage their condition effectively.
 It provides tools for tracking symptoms, medications, food triggers, and offers AI-powered chat support for UC-related questions which are answered solely within the context of provided information.

 ![Responsive Mockup](./static/readme_images/Expert-patient-mockup.png)